 An introduction to the Chemical Safety Manual is available online.

-At UNO, only Environmental Health and Safety makes Hazardous Waste determinations.
+Environmental Health and Safety (EHS) is responsible for making hazardous waste determinations.
 We provide monitoring and information to help ensure environmental compliance and to help with evaluation of future experiments.
 EHS regulates hazardous wastes according to EPA standards.
+Contact EHS staff.

-All wastes (unless specifically excepted) are subject to classification according to their characteristics.
+Unless specifically excepted, all wastes are subject to classification according to their characteristics.
 Characteristics wastes are assigned a D-series hazardous waste number.
-The General Characteristics of Ignitibility (D001), Corrosivity (D002) and Reactivity (D003) are summarized in the link below (see 40 CFR Part 261 Subpart C for full definition):
+The General Characteristics of Ignitibility (D001), Corrosivity (D002) and Reactivity (D003) are summarized defined here - 40 CFR Part 261 Subpart C.

-Additionally, wastes exhibit the characteristic of Toxicity if, using the toxicity characteristic leaching procedure (TCLP), the waste contains contaminants in excess of the limits listed in the table commony known as the D-List.
+Toxicity - Wastes also exhibit the characteristic of Toxicity, if using the toxicity characteristic leaching procedure (TCLP), the waste contains contaminants in excess of the limits listed in the D-List Table.

-When UNUSED chemicals are evaluated, in addition to the Characteristics, two different lists are used to determine if they are "listed wastes."
+Unused Chemicals - When unused chemicals are evaluated, in addition to the Characteristics, two different lists are used to determine if they are "listed wastes."
 These are defined as Discarded commercial chemical products, off-specification species, container residues, and spill residues thereof.
-These lists are the:

-When USED chemicals are evaluated, in addition to the Characteristics, two lists are used to determine if they are regulated.
-These include the:
+Used Chemicals - When used chemicals are evaluated, in addition to the Characteristics, two lists are used to determine if they are regulated.

 K-List (Hazardous Wastes From Specific Sources) - No K-Listed waste is currently generated at UNO.

 Universal Wastes - EPA's universal waste regulations streamline hazardous waste management standards for federally designated "universal wastes," which include: